RxLaboratory/Duik/src-docs/docs/advanced/performance.md

 It seems that, given the choice, it's better to have less threads with a higher frequency than more slower threads (i.e. prefer *GHz* over *Cores*).

 Note that the relation between the CPU capabilities and After Effects performance doesn't feel linear: a CPU twice faster will not result in After Effects being twice faster, but just *a bit* faster.
-Anyway, After Effects is always too slow, so if you plan to work in After Effects, try to spend your mooney mostly on the CPU.
+Anyway, After Effects is always too slow, so if you plan to work in After Effects, try to spend your money mostly on the CPU.

 #### Graphical Processing Unit (GPU)